 You cannot upload video to a Wordpress.com blog, but you can embed video content that you upload to Youtube or Vimeo.
 You can also embed other people's content in your own blog.

 Once you have uploaded your video to Youtube or Vimeo, you should see an option somewhere in the web page to "share" the video.
-You need to find the Embed code which will look something like this:
+You need to find the Share URL code.

-For example, in Youtube, the code can be found by clicking on Share, then Embed to reveal the box with the embed code.
+For example, in Youtube, the code can be found by clicking on Share to reveal the box with the embed code.

 On Vimeo, there is a Share link at the top-left corner of the video if you roll over it (and the user has allowed sharing)